bruvio/traffic_API/README.md

 ###
 it is also possible to run the app without using Docker.
-After setting up the local enviroment just run:
+After setting up the local environment just run:
 ```
 ./run.sh
 ```